Tajarans are a playable race of humanoid mammalian aliens from Meralar, the fourth planet of the Rarkajar star system.

 2100 - Increased raids from the Zhan-Khazan and economic stagnation hit the Second Selem Empire.

-2111 - The eastern continent is first stepped on by the Selem conquerors.
-They are firmly and brutally slaughtered by the native Shankayam.
+2111 - What would become known as Shankarraya is first stepped on by Selem conquerors.
+They are firmly and brutally slaughtered by the native Shankamyan.
 Further exploration is dismissed for more pressing matters.

 2120 - Second Hakar Unification war.
 Relatively bloodless, only few concessions were made between the six priest regents.